Salt-555/Pip-pi/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+see the LICENSE file for details.

 ## Acknowledgments